 - Intermittent Fasting – On the flight to Ohio and the return to Seattle, I fasted.
 Both fasts were over 20 hours.
 Fasting allows the cells to self clean via a process called autophagy.

 - Kimchi – Early in the trip I was exposed to some sickness, so I purchased some kimchi at Whole Foods.
 I spaced out the portions and finished a full jar by the end of the week.
-In the post How to prevent colds and flues naturally, Chris Kresser lists fermented vegetables as a strategy for supporting a strong immune system.
+Many health professionals list fermented vegetables as a strategy for supporting a strong immune system.
 I totally agree.
 Since I began consuming kimchi and sauerkraut on a daily basis, I no longer get sick.
 And I was able to keep a strong immune system throughout my trip.